-Description Over pumping in a well has caused a well to run dry or have a significant loss of water.
-See Table 12 in Appendix A for the associated risks.
-Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Redacted Notifications Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Follow-up Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Monitor levels of water in the wells.
-(LOWD) Remove the water use restriction once levels in the wells have been replenished.
+Description Water levels are decreasing in the wells due to excessive consumption during hot temperatures.
+See Table 11 in Appendix A for the associated risks.
+Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Operations Manager (OM) Lead Operator-Water Department (LOWD) Monitor the water system to ensure the reservoir levels, pressures are sufficient.
+If the reservoir is depleting, ensure all well pumps are on and pumping to fill the reservoirs.
+Call in additional staff, if required.
+(UM) Contact the City of Surrey to determine if Surrey can supply White Rock water through the emergency valves.
+(UM) Notifications Who is responsible: Director of Engineering & Municipal Operations Issue a water use restriction according to the severity of the drought.
+(UM) (DEMO) Utility Manager (UM) Lead Operator-Water Notify the Fire Department of the water reservoir levels.
+(UM), (LOWD) Department (LOWD) Make appropriate public notifications and media releases.
+Refer to Table 1-5.
+(UM) Follow-up Actions Who is responsible: Monitor the levels of the wells and reservoirs.
+(LOWD) Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Rescind water use restrictions when water levels are back to normal.
 (UM)

-Table 1-19: Reduction or Loss of Water in Well Description Over pumping in a well has caused a well to run dry or have a
+Table 1-19: Reduction or Loss of Water in Well